...

 Machine costs are a significant factor in the overall CNC drilling expenditure.
 These costs can be divided into two categories:

-• Operational Cost: These are the recurring costs associated with running the CNC machine.
+• Operational Cost: These are the recurring costs of running the CNC machine.
 They include costs for energy consumption, maintenance, and machine depreciation.

-• Initial Purchase Cost: This is the upfront cost that you pay to acquire the CNC drilling machine.
+• Initial Purchase Cost: The upfront cost of acquiring the CNC drilling machine.
 It’s a one-time expense, but it can be quite significant, especially for high-end machines with advanced capabilities.

 Here’s an example table showing hypothetical machine costs: